Wondermom » Self » How to Get Your Life Under Control

 6. Map Out Your Plan

-• Create a weekly plan that incorporates all of your important tasks
+• Create a weekly plan around your realigned priorities.

 free printables with title text reading Take Control of Your Life Worksheets